Nouran-Salah/Computer-Networks-and-Security/des-encryption/README.md

 ## **Features**

 1. **DES Algorithm**: Implements the full DES algorithm including initial and final permutation, Feistel rounds, key scheduling, and S-box substitutions.
-2. **Command-Line Interface (CLI)**: Allows users to provide inputs for encryption and decryption via command-line arguments.
+2. **Command-Line Interface (CLI)**: Allows users to provide inputs for encryption and decryption via command-line arguments with both short and long options.
 3. **File Handling**: Supports reading plaintext or ciphertext from files and writing the output to files.
 It also prompts users for handling existing output files.
-4. **Hexadecimal Key Input**: Takes an 8-byte (64-bit) key in hexadecimal format from the command line.
+4. **Hexadecimal Key Input**: Takes an 8-byte (64-bit) key in hexadecimal format or as a file (binary or hexadecimal) from the command line.

 ---